ravikukreja87/Keyword-Driven-Framework/README.md

 Maven is used for dependency resolution and compilation.

-To execute, Run as Java Project
+To execute, Run as TestNG Suite using testng.xml